DrewWing/EDrewcatedGuesser/Conventions.md

 ---

 ### General
+Generally just please adhere to [PEP 8](https://peps.python.org/pep-0008).

+Use double quotes `"` except for certain situations where Python can't handle it (strings within f-strings).

 Lines should be no longer than 5 billion characters long (haha TODO: decide this).

+#### Indentation
+As per [PEP 8](https://peps.python.org/pep-0008/#indentation), there will be 4 spaces per indentation level.
+Resistance will not be tolerated.

+#### Comments
 Comments should be capitalized properly and have a space between the # and the comment.\
 Example:
 ```python